Squaw Lakes Campground, OR - Latest Reviews, Photos & Campground Map

-Squaw Lakes Campground is located in the Siskiyou Mountains Ranger District of the Rogue River-Siskiyou National Forests (52 min southwest of Medford, OR) with an elevation of 2,621 feet.
+Squaw Lakes Campground is located in the Siskiyou Mountains Ranger District, Rogue River-Siskiyou National Forests (52 min southwest of Medford, OR) with an elevation of 2,621 feet.
 There are a total of 15 campsites which are all tent-only sites.
 The campground is normally open from the beginning of May to mid September.
 All sites are currently reservable.
+Reservations can be booked up to 6 months in advance.
 Fees range from $25.00 to $75.00.
+Some amenities include swimming.
+Activities include biking, boating, fishing, hiking trails, floating sports.

 5 star